 We will continue to support children to develop their communication and language skills through their play experiences.
 This is a vital part of learning to write as it helps children to formulate ideas.
-We will also continue to develop children's gross and fine motor skills through activities such as dough disco, write dance and a range of 'funky finger' activities.
+We will also continue to develop children's gross and fine motor skills through a range of 'funky finger' activities.
 This supports children to develop good pencil control.
 We will also be teaching children to form the letter shapes that we teach in phonics.
 This is first taught in a multi-sensory approach e.g., tracing letters in sand, making letter shapes with playdough, tracing the letters in the air etc...
 This then leads onto forming letters using pencils and we teach children to write in print so that they are confident with forming the letters correctly.